HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/maintenance_mode/index.md

 # Maintenance Mode

-The HCL Digital Experience Compose Helm Charts provide the capability to start application containers in a maintenance mode.
+The HCL Digital Experience (DX) Compose Helm charts provide the capability to start application containers in a maintenance mode.
 This can be useful to debug issues that occur during the containers lifecycle, especially during the startup phase.

 ## Effects